shotgunsoftware/developer.shotgunsoftware.com/docs/en/reference/pipeline-integrations/toolkit-engines/tk-flame.md

 The simplest way to get started with the {% include product %} engine for Flame is to set up a new test project with our example pipeline configuration.
 You can do this by launching the {% include product %} Desktop, running the Project Setup for a new project and choosing the default Flame configuration (in the default configurations section).

+## Supported Application Versions

+This item has been tested and is known to be working on the following application versions:

+{% include tk-flame %}

 ## Flame Project Setup

 The {% include product %} engine for Flame also helps associate the {% include product %} project with a Flame project, and creates it if need be.
 This is key to the integration, as it ensures data from Flame gets associated with the right things in {% include product %}.
 As an added feature, the engine provides functionality for managing the naming conventions of Flame projects as well as the other various settings for the project.